-If you have a love of Science, a good track record of success in assessments (working at or towards Level 7) and a possible wish to study Science at A Level then it may well be a good choice for you.
+If you have a love of Science, a good track record of success in assessments and a possible wish to study Science at A Level, then it may well be a good choice for you.
 Entry to this course is limited and you will be asked to discuss your choice with the Science Department, whose job it is to make sure that you have made an appropriate choice.
-You will also be asked to take an assessment to assess your suitability.